 Posted on Thu Jan 31, 2019

 For many people pain can flare up in the cold of winter.
-The recent snow and drop in temperature in the UK will mean that chronic pain in the country could be worsening.
+The recent drop in temperature in the UK will mean that chronic pain in the country could be worsening.
 So how does cold weather affect pain and what can be done about it?

 The exact causes behind the link between cold weather and increased pain aren’t completely understood.
 Research to-date has been inconclusive and most reasoning is speculative.
 There are a number of theories behind the phenomenon including: